 Are you thinking about submitting an early decision law school application?
 If you are, you don’t want to miss this guide!

 Before delving into the T14 law schools with Early Decision and their deadlines, it’s important you have a thorough understanding of what Early Decision is.
-Early Decisions allow students to receive an admission decision before the typical notification period.
+Early Decision allows students to receive an admission decision before the typical notification period.

 These applicants will be required to submit their application a few months or weeks earlier than regular applicants and can expect a response within a month or two.
 The catch is, early decisions are binding!

-You can only apply to one ED program, so it’s best suited for students that have a clear top choice.
-While you can still apply to other law schools as fallbacks, you will be required to withdraw your applications if you’re accepted into your top choice.
+You can only apply to one ED program, so it’s best suited for students who have a clear top choice.
+While you can still apply to other law schools as a backup, you must withdraw your applications if you’re accepted into your top choice.

 Now that you know what Early Decision is, here are the top law schools that offer this application process: